phillbush/legv8/README.md

 To test the CPU, a testbench should be generated to set the clock the CPU uses.

 The directory `cpu-singlecycle/` contains the datapath for a single-cycle CPU.
+The datapath is the main module of the CPU, that instantiate all other modules.
 In this directory, run the testbench generator at `tools/tbgen` to generate a testbench for this CPU.
 The following command do this, but do not run it yet, we'll improve this command with some arguments later.